ElectricMaxxx/client-assertthat/README.md

 assert.that(actual,has.class()); //checks if therer is a class attribute in actual assert.that(actual,has.id()); //checks if therer is a class attribute in actual
 ```

-multiple classes arn`t tested at the moment!!
+is working now with #-selector in actual too

-negation has to be tested too!!
+multiple classes arn`t supported at the moment.

 #has.listItem